San Francisco Public Employee Lawyer

 discrimination.
 We present your grievances individually or collectively.
-If your basic rights as a public employee have been violated, our San Francisco public employee lawyers can represent you to the fullest extent!
+If your basic rights as a public employee have been violated, our labor lawyers in San Francisco can represent you to the fullest extent!
 We can investigate possible grievances, determine if your employer committed unfair labor practices, and gather the evidence to prove that your rights We take your rights seriously and we can make sure that your employer retaliated against for standing up for yourself.